Bunge Global (BG)

 AI Analysis | Feedback

-Bunge Global (BG) Addressable Market Sizes:
+Bunge Global (BG) - Addressable Market Sizes for Main Products and Services

-- Sugar: The global sugar market size was estimated at USD 66.39 billion in 2023 and is projected to reach USD 102.32 billion by 2030.
+- Sugar: The global sugar market size was valued at 194.9 million tons in 2024.
+In terms of value, the global sugar market was estimated at USD 66.39 billion in 2023 and is projected to reach USD 102.32 billion by 2030.
+The market size for global sugar production was USD 82.0 billion in 2025.

-- Bioenergy: The global bioenergy market size was valued at USD 344.90 billion in 2019 and is projected to reach USD 978.67 billion by 2032.
+- Ethanol: The global ethanol market size was estimated at USD 97.52 billion in 2025 and is projected to reach USD 141.05 billion by 2033.
+Other estimates place the global ethanol market size at USD 109.11 billion in 2024 and approximately USD 110.72 billion in 2023.

 AI Analysis | Feedback